OwnerCO/LUNA_MD/README.md

 ## ⚠️ Disclaimer

 > **LUNA MD** is an experimental, educational AI bot.
 We are not affiliated with WhatsApp Inc. Use responsibly — misuse may result in bans.
+> **LUNA MD** is still in active development.
+Updates will be released progressively.
+Make sure you update it with ${PREFIX}update command
 ---

 ## 📈 Stats